StefanStrain/stefanstrain.github.io/_pages/repositories.md

 layout: page
 permalink: /repositories/
 title: repositories
-description: "Welcome!
-This is a new space where I'll be sharing my projects.
-I'm actively working on adding more of my work, so please check back soon for updates.
-Thanks for stopping by!"
+description: "This is a new space where I'll be sharing my projects.
+I'm actively working on adding more of my work, so please check back soon for updates."
 nav: true
 nav_order: 4
 ---